ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [mp3index.bat](../BAT-and-UTIL-files-1/mp3index.bat):

 Prints to STDOUT a list of all songfiles (mp3, flac, wav, etc).
-Technically should be called "audio_file_index.bat".
+Technically should be called “audio_file_index.bat”.

 &nbsp;